CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Output will be:

+10
+error `y is not defined`

+10 - because the function `f1` just logs global variable `x` to the console.

+`y is not defined` - since variable `y` was declared inside the function and can only be accessed from within the function and does not exist in global scope.

 ## Question 3